Lioness100/schedule-builder/README.md

 ## API Usage

-Once the proxy server is running:
+Once the reverse proxy server is running:

 ```bash
 # Public endpoints (no auth required)